-Corfu has always been one of our favourite islands.
-It is situated in the lush island chain of the Ionian and is blessed with beautiful beaches and many quiet, unspoilt villages.
+Corfu lies in the Ionian and is blessed with beautiful beaches and many quiet, unspoilt villages.

 Corfu has become one of the most cosmopolitan islands in Greece, offering a variety that few islands are able to match.
 Rediscover the World provides an insight into this fascinatingly diverse island, offering an exceptional range of smaller hotels, self-catering apartments and villas.
 Explore the rugged west coast, the fertile plain of the Ropa Valley, the mountain scenery of Pantokrator with its views across to Albania or the southern dunes and wildlife sanctuary of Lake Korission.

 On Corfu you can enjoy a true Greek experience and an exchange of cultures -beyond the more developed resorts lies a Corfu bursting with a charm that reaches out to the visitor searching for a truly memorable holiday experience.

 Despite once being the greatest power in Greece, Corfu has been invaded countless times.
-Nowhere is this more prevalent than Corfu Town, fortified by the Venetians to repel Turkish attack but containing so many more legacies from that era.
+Nowhere is this more prevalent than Corfu Town, fortified by the Venetians to repel Turkish attack and containing many more legacies from that era.
 The jumble of narrow alleyways are heady with the scent of bouganvillea; the pastel-coloured Venetian houses add splashes of colour.